 Photographing Lake Maninjau

-A trip along the edge of the lake is a great way to fill spend a day, particularly on a bicycle which can be rented locally.
+A trip around the lake's edge is a great way to while away the day, particularly on a bicycle which can be rented locally.
 With tourist numbers receding generally in Sumatra, Maninjau is now pretty much off the beaten track.
 Consequently, you'll likely encounter friendly and inquisitive locals.
 Fortune favours the brave, start a conversation and work your way into taking some memorable portraits.

-High up on the rim of the crater, Puncak Lawang AKA Lawang Top provides a spectacular vista of the caldera.
-The hike up there weaves its way through villages teeming with life.
+High up on the rim of the crater, Puncak Lawang AKA Lawang Top grants a spectacular vista of the caldera.
+The hike up weaves its way through lively villages.
 Curious kids are fantastic lens fodder.
 Don't be shy, snap away, they love it.

 - It's the only lake in Sumatra which has a natural outlet to the west coast